Causal inference

-Suppose we want to infer whether a dichotomous exposure has a causal effect.
+Suppose we want to infer whether a binary exposure has a causal effect.
 We must answer three questions:

 - What would happen with exposure?